 The PS350X IS go-to for builders looking for something with bold styling that reflects the personality of their rig.
 For some, the price tag adds to that reflection, for others, the affordability is just the icing on top of an already very nice-looking cake.
 The Phanteks offers support for ATX, uATX, mITX , with 2x USB 3.0, Mic, Headphone, D-RGB LED SW at the front and Tempered Glass on the side.
 It also offers D-RGB illumination modes.

 7) SilverStone Technology 550 Watt

-At 265 watts of estimated power usage, we can classify our gaming pc build as being reasonably low-power.
-That doesn’t give us an excuse to buy a low-voltage or cheap power supply though.
+Whether your build is classified as being reasonably low-power, it doesn’t give us an excuse to buy a low-voltage or cheap power supply.
 We’re going to want an electrical safety net to make sure out processor, graphics card, and other components can run comfortably without worrying about receiving a steady supply of power.
-To that end, we’re going to go with yet another EVGA power supply, the 500 W1.
-Previously seen in my $500 PC Build Guide we used the Thermaltake as our options.
+To that end, we’re going to go with the SilverStone Technology 550 Watt power supply.
+Previously seen in my $500 and 600$ PC Build Guide we used the Thermaltake as our options.

 The final piece of the puzzle, the cherry on top- the graphics card.
 In a $700 budget, we’ve finally got a little bit of room to breathe when making our selection, and room to breathe is certainly something we need in this hellish market of crypto mining and inflated prices.
-To that end, we’re going to choose the EVGA Geforce GTX 1060 3GB for our $700 PC Build.
+To that end, we’re going to choose the PowerColor AMD 6GB for our $700 PC Build.

 Thanks for reading this build guide!
 All of the parts mentioned in this article can be found on Amazon and other retailers.
 Happy building!